Liquidscroll/urColo/README.md

-# PaletteGen
+# urColo

 ## Overview
-PaletteGen is a cross-platform C++23 GUI tool for generating **accessible color palettes** (e.g. for code editors or UI themes), focusing on readability and WCAG-compliant contrast ratios.
+urColo is a cross-platform C++23 GUI tool for generating **accessible color palettes** (e.g. for code editors or UI themes), focusing on readability and WCAG-compliant contrast ratios.
 It provides an intuitive interface built with Dear ImGui running on GLFW with OpenGL 3.
-The tool works on Linux (tested on Arch Linux with Wayland/Hyprland) and Windows 11.
-PaletteGen lets you iteratively create palettes in the perceptually uniform OKLab color space, lock colors you like, and ensure foreground/background contrast meets WCAG AA/AAA standards.
+The tool works on Linux (tested on Arch Linux with Wayland/Hyprland) and Windows 11. urColo lets you iteratively create palettes in the perceptually uniform OKLab color space, lock colors you like, and ensure foreground/background contrast meets WCAG AA/AAA standards.

 ## Features
 - **Perceptual OKLab Color Space**